gnairooze/SimpleHooks/docs/index.md

 ## Description

-Simple-Hooks is a solution to empower your app with events.
-And let other APIs to subscribe to various events.
+Simple-Hooks is a solution to empower your app with events, and let other APIs to subscribe to various events.
 It posts the event data to every subscribed API.

 All you have to do in your app is to trigger the event you want by call Simple-Hooks API.